 Are there other forces besides the four known forces of nature?

-Are the established symmetries exactly or only approximately valid?
+Are the established symmetries of Physics (CPT symmetry, Lorentz Invariance) exactly or only approximately valid?

 Answering these questions requires, in particular, developing and refining new experimental techniques.